 Listed below are the steps that need to be followed for getting certified depending on if you are:

-Service members enrolled in the Post-9/11 GI Bill program will be able to transfer unused educational benefits to their spouses or children starting Aug.
-1, 2009.
+Servicemembers enrolled in the Post-9/11 GI Bill program may be able to transfer unused educational benefits to their spouses or children.
 For more information click here.

 Dependents' Educational Assistance provides education and training opportunities to eligible dependents of certain veterans.
 The program offers up to 45 months of education benefits.
 For more information click here.